 Commonly, internal investigations are undertaken by in-house counsels in the company or external local counsels depending on the nature and severity of the issues under investigation.
 The methodology and process for these internal investigations usually include document review, financial review and interviews with employees and other personnel.
 The key issues during internal investigations involve the legal issue identification, design and implementation of the investigation process analysis based on the findings and determining the solutions.
 Notably, due process and evidence preservation are often overlooked by companies, as it is very likely that the facts and evidence gathered under internal investigation may end up in labour arbitration tribunals or court for litigation purposes or be submitted to the Chinese authorities.
 Therefore, how to preserve the integrity of the internal investigation and ensure the admissibility of the evidence should be carefully evaluated during the preparation and implementation of the internal investigation.

-Companies in China also commonly conduct internal investigations for foreign law considerations, such as the Foreign Corrupt Practices Act (FCPA), but now this practice is substantially impacted by the newly enacted International Criminal Judicial Assistance Law (ICJAL) in October 2018, which expressly stipulates that institutions, organisations and individuals in China must not provide evidence materials and assistance provided in this law to foreign countries without the consent of the competent authority of China.
-The ICJAL applies to criminal proceedings with a wide coverage of activities potentially deemed as assisting said crimes.
+Companies in China also commonly conduct internal investigations in relation to foreign law considerations, such as the Foreign Corrupt Practices Act (FCPA), but this practice has been substantially impacted by the newly enacted International Criminal Judicial Assistance Law (ICJAL) in October 2018, which expressly stipulates that institutions, organisations and individuals in China must not provide to foreign countries evidence materials or assistance provided for in this Law without the consent of the competent Chinese authority.
+The ICJAL applies to criminal proceedings with a wide coverage of activities potentially deemed as assisting the crimes provided for.
 Analysis of different types of FCPA investigations in China indicates that, as long as the investigation could potentially lead to a criminal resolution with the US authorities, the investigation remains within the zone of danger; further, the likelihood of the applicability of the ICJAL on the current FCPA investigations is substantially high with legal implications to be ascertained.
 Therefore, it is suggested that companies consult with competent local counsel in advance to access the legitimacy of internal investigations and to properly interact with the relevant Chinese authorities.

 Companies in China are now being exposed to the risks arising from the high frequency of whistle-blower complaints.
 The right to report crimes and other legal violations by citizens is well established in principle in the laws and regulations, such as the Constitution, the Criminal Procedure Law and the Anti-Unfair Competition Law.
-Although there is currently no consolidated legal regime to regulate whistle-blowing reports, various authorities have respectively promulgated legislation to regulate whistle-blowing reports against certain misconducts in their domain.
-For instance, the former China Food and Drug Administration (now the SAMR) promulgated the Measures for Rewarding Whistle-Blowing Reports against Food and Drugs Violations in 2013, which was later revised in 2017 to increase the award amount and clarify the relevant procedures and scope.
+Although there is currently no consolidated legal regime to regulate whistle-blowing reports, various authorities have respectively promulgated legislation to regulate whistle-blowing reports against certain types of misconduct in their domain.
+For instance, the former China Food and Drug Administration (now the SAMR) promulgated the Measures for Rewarding Whistle-Blowing Reports Against Food and Drug Violations in 2013, which was later revised in 2017 to increase the award amount and clarify the relevant procedures and scope.

-With respect to whistle-blowers' protection, some specific rules, such as the Rules of the Supreme People's Procuratorate on Protecting the Citizens' Tip-off Rights, were formulated to provide a comprehensive mechanism from both substantial and procedural levels, and the Supreme People's Procuratorate, the Ministry of Public Security and the Ministry of Finance jointly issued the Several Provisions on Protecting and Rewarding Whistle-Blowers of Duty Crimes in 2016.
+With respect to whistle-blowers' protection, some specific rules, such as the Rules of the Supreme People's Procuratorate on Protecting the Citizens' Tip-off Rights, were formulated to provide a comprehensive mechanism on both substantive and procedural levels, and the Supreme People's Procuratorate, the Ministry of Public Security and the Ministry of Finance jointly issued the Several Provisions on Protecting and Rewarding Whistle-Blowers of Duty Crimes in 2016.

-Strict confidentiality is the foundational requirement imposed on the authorities that receive any reporting throughout the handling process.
-Further, the authorities need to take measures (i.e., restraining the physical access of those being reported to the reporter) to ensure the safety of the reporters and their close relatives whenever necessary.
-Retaliation towards the whistle-blowers is forbidden, and legal liabilities such as administrative punishment, criminal detention or imprisonment can be imposed.
+Strict confidentiality throughout the handling process is the foundational requirement imposed on authorities that receive any reporting.
+Further, the authorities need to take measures (i.e., restricting physical access to the reporter by those being reported) to ensure the safety of reporters and their close relatives whenever necessary.
+Retaliation towards whistle-blowers is forbidden and incurs liability for the imposition of legal penalties such as administrative sanctions, criminal detention or imprisonment.

 i Corporate liability